 Areas of Expertise: Sociology of Race and Ethnicity; Social Theory; Sociology of Education; Historical Institutionalism

-As a Teaching Fellow at The New School for Public Engagement in 2006, I taught "The Sociology of Race;" this fellowship was renewed in the fall of 2007 and the fall of 2008.
+I am spending the 2014/2015 academic year as a visiting faculty member at Colby College where I will be teaching Sociology of Race and Ethnicity and Urban Sociology, among other classes.
+As a Teaching Fellow at The New School for Public Engagement in 2006 I taught "The Sociology of Race;" this fellowship was renewed in the fall of 2007 and the fall of 2008.
 It was also renewed in the summer of 2008 when I taught a course "Identity and Identity Politics."
 At Eugene Lang College, The New School for Liberal Arts, under the same fellowship, I taught a class on culture and power titled "Domination and Resistance," in spring 2007.
-Finally, as an Adjunct Lecturer at Baruch College from 2005 to present, I have taught "Introduction to Sociology," "Social Movements," "The Sociology of Race," "Sociological Theory," and have twice taught their curricular capstone course, a course titled "Citizenship and Higher Education in the U.S., the Case of The City College of New York."
+Finally, as an Adjunct Lecturer at Baruch College from 2005 to 2014, I taught "Introduction to Sociology," "Social Movements," "The Sociology of Race," "Sociological Theory," as well as a curricular capstone course titled "Citizenship and Higher Education in the U.S., the Case of The City College of New York."

 Brooklyn, NY 11215